pyepye/django-magiclink/README.md

     'django.contrib.auth.backends.ModelBackend',
 )
 ```
-*Note: MagicLinkBackend should be placed at the top of AUTHENTICATION_BACKENDS* to ensure it is used
+*Note: MagicLinkBackend should be placed at the top of AUTHENTICATION_BACKENDS* to ensure it is used as the primary login backend.

 Add the following settings to your `settings.py` (you will need to replace the template names in the below steps):